nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Tags

 Notes can be linked to tag objects, which serve as markers that draw connections between different people as well as associated notes.
+This is an optional property<sup>[11](#glossary)</sup> for all notes.

 This is located at the bottom right of the notes card.
-If there is no such label, then it means this person has no associated tags.
+If there is no such label, then it means this note has no associated tags.

 ![img.png](images/NoteTags.png)